CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 data, the sequences must be downloaded from the NCBI SRA.
 Follow the instructions below to download and process the data set.

-This workflow illustrates how to run the SNP Pipeline on a High Performance Computing cluster (HPC) running the Torque job queue.
-If you do not have a cluster available, you can still work through this example -- just remove the ``-Q torque`` command line option in step 2.

 Step 1 - Gather data::

     # The SNP Pipeline distribution includes sample data organized as shown below: